Representation Synthesis by Probabilistic Many-Valued Logic Operation in Self-Supervised Learning: METHOD

 \section{METHOD}

 We propose a SSL method for logic-operable representations.
 First, we describe a probabilistic extension of the many-valued logic and operations in Sec.~\ref{sec:method}-~\ref{logi_operation}.
+Then, we describe SSL with representations which comprise multiple categorical distributions in Sec.~\ref{sec:method}-~\ref{sec:ssl_with_mcat}.
 Afterward, we describe how to synthesize the representation using several operations in Sec.~\ref{sec:method}-~\ref{sec:proposed_method}.